Using the Downloaded Reports

 In this guide, we'll show you how you can navigate the various options available and use pivot tables in Excel to customize the views.

 In this example, the Resources pivot table shows days in columns, grouped by month and year.
-Similarly, the resources are shown in rows with billable/non-billable breakdowns.
+Similarly, the resources are shown in rows with approved/pending status and billable/non-billable breakdowns.
 The values shown in the table are the sum of hours booked for that particular day and resource.

-When the row is collapsed, it will show a summary for that group, adding up all billable and non-billable hours for that particular resource.
+When the row is collapsed, it will show a summary for that group, adding up all approved and pending hours for that particular resource in billable and non-billable.

 This example shows how to collapse and expand a column group, and sum up values that belong to the same month.
 You could also do the same using the year column group, which would sum up all the dates belonging to the same year.